Zeta-DGC/Zeta-LLM/README.md

 **🛠️ Zeta 2 has During break...**

 It's difficult to train Zeta 2 on a single Mac Mini with 32GB RAM.
-We are currently considering donations.
+I are currently considering donations.
 Please wait for updates.

 ## License